7 Min. Read

 Without access to design help, your marketing efforts — and therefore your sales — will no doubt encounter a bottleneck and slow down.

-However, when you spend too much time and money on getting design help, you run the risk of diverting precious resources away from focusing on your main product or service.
+However, when you spend too much time and money on hiring a graphic designer to get the help you need, you run the risk of diverting precious resources away from focusing on your main product or service.

 Which brings us to an important question for businesses and marketers: How exactly should you get your graphic design needs met?